f5devcentral/f5-agility-labs-nginx/docs/class15/module3/module3.rst

            timeoutSeconds: 600
            schema: openai

-5. The final config will look as following which is currently applied to the AI Gateway:
+The final configuration will look as the following and is currently applied to the AI Gateway:

    .. code:: yaml